 The Buddhist Tzu Chi Foundation was bestowed as the co-chair of the UN Interagency Task Force on Religion and Sustainable Development (IATF) with the endorsement of the IATF Multi-Faith Advisory Council (MFAC).
 CEO of Tzu Chi USA, Debra Boudreaux, shares

 “We will continue to work towards these issues of climate change, food insecurity, food systems, environment and biodiversity, refugees, faith, women empowerment and more.”

-Tzu Chi Foundation actively works within the international community to promote grassroots empowerment, developing a more sustainable community after being impacted by disasters.
-With the standard humanitarian guidelines to provide food security and nutrition, WASH education & capacity, Shelter, Settlement, and Non-Food Items, and Health Action, Tzu Chi aligns itself with the Sustainable Development Goals to create a world in which the vulnerable becomes empowered and finds the strength to help others in need, forming a cycle of compassion and gratitude.
+We collaborate within the international community to promote grassroots empowerment, developing a more sustainable community after being impacted by disasters.
+With the standard humanitarian guidelines to provide food security and nutrition, WASH education & capacity, Shelter, Settlement, and Non-Food Items, and Health Action, Tzu Chi aligns itself with the Sustainable Development Goals to create a world in which the vulnerable become empowered and find the strength to help others in need, forming a cycle of compassion and gratitude.

 We are recognized members of:

 Love & Compassion For Ukraine

 Unable to bear the suffering that has resulted from conflict in Ukraine, Tzu Chi founder Dharma Master Cheng Yen has called on the people of the world to harness their compassion and turn it into action.
 Tzu Chi volunteers are mobilizing humanitarian relief that includes critical supplies like medicine, food, eco-blankets, living essentials, and more.

 In 2015 Tzu Chi, in collaboration with the Healey International Relief Foundation (HIRF) and Caritas Freetown, set out to provide relief to a country devastated by the Ebola virus.
 Learn more about the struggles faced by Sierra Leonean people and how Tzu Chi is helping to overcome them.